jxromy/Blog-App/README.md

 # Blog App - Full Stack Open

 This repository contains the backend implementation of a **Blog App**, built as part of [Full Stack Open](https://fullstackopen.com/en/).
 The app provides a RESTful API for managing blog posts, including user authentication, CRUD operations, and database integration.
+Please note that the front-end is still under development and is not yet included in the repository.

 ## Features
 - User authentication with JSON Web Tokens (JWT)